HighNESS Conceptual Design Report: Volume I: Design of a Very Cold Neutron Source

-However, the thermal conductivity of high-quality bulk beryllium at the relevant temperature range of 5--20\,K is particularly high at roughly \SI{3200}{W m^{-1} K^{-1}}~\cite{Marquardt2002} near the melting point of \ce{SD_2} (with an effective thermal conductivity of roughly \SI{200}{W m^{-1} K^{-1}} for a porosity of approximately 85\%); the thermal conductivity of graphite foam is likely to be lower by at least a factor of two ~\cite{ZHAO2022544,klett_role_2004}.
-It should also be noted that the thermal conductivity can vary by orders of magnitude for aluminum and beryllium, depending on purity~\cite{woodcraft_predicting_2005,touloukian_thermal_conductivity_1970}, with ultra-high purity aluminum being shown to exhibit \SI{35,000}{W m^{-1} K^{-1}} at \SI{10}{K}~\cite{tanaka2013refining}.
+However, at roughly \SI{3200}{W m^{-1} K^{-1}}~\cite{Marquardt2002} near the melting point of \ce{SD_2}, the thermal conductivity of high-quality bulk beryllium at the relevant temperature range of 5--20\,K is particularly high with an effective thermal conductivity value of roughly \SI{200}{W m^{-1} K^{-1}} for a porosity of approximately 85\%; the thermal conductivity of graphite foam is likely to be lower by at least a factor of two ~\cite{ZHAO2022544,klett_role_2004}.
+Depending on the purity of the material, it should also be mentioned that the thermal conductivity for aluminum and beryllium can vary by orders of magnitude~\cite{woodcraft_predicting_2005,touloukian_thermal_conductivity_1970}, for example, the thermal conductivity of ultra-high-purity aluminum is \SI{35,000}{W m^{-1} K^{-1}} at \SI{10}{K}~\cite{tanaka2013refining}.

-Regarding the manufacturability of the inlay: a foam with open pores (I) or a 3D printed grid structure (II) would be attractive options worth investigating~\cite{parveez_2022_openporefoamsreview,HUTTER2011_3d_sls_foams}.
-For option (I) a melting of the optimized alloy can be frothed by adding a foaming agent.
-In this process, the density and porosity can be tuned homogeneously for the inlay.
-Option (II) would be a grid structure manufactured by the 3D printing technique known as selective-laser-sintering (SLS).
-In this process, a thin layer of metal powder is locally sintered by a laser beam.
-By repeating this step layer-by-layer, a defined three-dimensional geometry can be created.
-The advantage of this method over (I) is the capability for tailoring the geometry to the demands of an optimal thermal conduction while minimizing the reduction of \ce{SD_2} volume.
-This overcomes the limitations due to the homogeneous properties of option (I).
+A foam with open pores (I) or a 3D printed grid structure (II) would be two interesting options worth investigating regarding the manufacturability of the inlay~\cite{parveez_2022_openporefoamsreview,HUTTER2011_3d_sls_foams}.
+In the case of option (I), a melting of the optimized alloy can be frothed through the addition of a foaming agent.
+The density and porosity can be tuned homogeneously for the inlay in this process.
+The second option (II) would consist of a grid structure manufactured using the selective-laser-sintering (SLS) 3D printing technique; a thin layer of metal powder is locally sintered by a laser beam.
+A defined three-dimensional geometry can be created by repeating the operation layer-by-layer.
+The advantage of this method in comparison with option (I) is the capability to adapt the geometry to the need of an optimal thermal conduction while minimizing the reduction of \ce{SD_2} volume.
+This is overcoming the limitations due to the homogeneous properties of option (I).